dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     .. error:: It is an error to call this function on a Thread that is not in a stopped state.

+  .. cpp:function:: bool haveUserThreadInfo() const

+    Returns ``true`` if information about this Thread’s underlying user-level thread is available.

+  .. cpp:function:: Dyninst::THR_ID getTID() const

+    Returns the unique identifier for the user-level thread.

+    .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

+  .. cpp:function:: Dyninst::Address getStartFunction() const

+    Returns the address of the initial function for the user-level thread.

+    .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

+  .. cpp:function:: Dyninst::Address getStackBase() const

+    Returns the address of the bottom of the user-level thread’s stack.

+    .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

+  .. cpp:function:: unsigned long getStackSize() const

+    Returns the size in bytes of the user-level thread’s allocated stack.

+    .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

+  .. cpp:function:: Dyninst::Address getTLS() const

+    Returns the address of the user-level thread’s thread local storage area.

+    .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

+  .. cpp:function:: Dyninst::Address getThreadInfoBlockAddr() const

   .. cpp:function:: bool postIRPC(IRPC::ptr irpc) const

     Posts the given irpc to the thread.